frolovilya/PhonoPhoenixBlog/_posts/2025-04-17-noisy-krks-part-1.markdown

 thumbnail: /assets/posts/noisy-krks-part-1/thumbnail.jpeg
 ---

 KRK monitors are a popular choise for DJ setups, especially for bass-heavy music lovers.
-They are relatively cheap and sound great.
+They are relatively cheap and sound decent.
 At the same time, when you look on Kleinanzeigen or eBay, there're many used KRKs on sale with various problems.
 I decided to buy a pair and check myself what it's like inside and if they're easy to fix.
 In my case there were no sound coming out of on of the monitors at all.

 <div class="blogPostImage">
 <img src="/assets/posts/noisy-krks-part-1/krk-rp5-g2.jpeg" />
 <div class="blogPostImageTitle">KRK RP5 G2</div>
 </div>

 Here's how the monitor look from inside.
 Split power supply, pre-amp for the incoming signal and two amplifiers for low and high frequency speakers.
+Cheap components and fairly inaccurate PCB montage.
+PreSonus Eris is way ahead in the same price range in terms of quality and components used.

 <div class="blogPostImage">
 <img src="/assets/posts/noisy-krks-part-1/inside-the-monitor.jpeg" />